Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Jason English - Goldman Sachs & Co.

 Clearly, International was a strong source of strength for you guys with that 12% growth.
 A couple questions on that.
 Can you give us a little more context and color about exactly what it is and where that growth is coming from?
-And then related, your guidance of 6% to 7% implies sort of a decel of a 4% to 5% – (29:33) 5.5%, is that just sort of prudent conservatism or is there real reason to think that the business could sort of come back down to earth?
+And then related, your guidance of 6% to 7% implies sort of a decel to 4% to 5% – 5%.
+Is that just sort of prudent conservatism, or is there real reason to think that the business could sort of come back down to earth?

 Matthew T. Farrell - Church & Dwight Co., Inc.